 A PUD has limited authority to provide retail telecommunications services.

-Authority for Certain Public Utility Districts.
-A PUD that as of June 7, 2018, provides only water, sewer, and wholesale telecommunications services in a county with an area less than 500 square miles and is located west of the Puget Sound may provide retail Internet service on the PUD's broadband network located within the PUDs boundaries only when all of the existing providers of end-user Internet service on the PUD's broadband network cease to provide end-user service or inadequate end-user service.
-This authority expires five years after June 7, 2018, for any PUD that has not entered into a partnership payment structure to finance broadband deployment or been petitioned to provide retail Internet service within that time period.
+Authority for certain PUDs.
+A PUD that as of June 7, 2018 provides only water, sewer, and wholesale telecommunications services in a county with an area less than 500 square miles and is located west of the Puget Sound may provide retail internet service on the PUD's broadband network located within the PUDs boundaries only when all of the existing providers of end-user internet service on the PUD's broadband network cease to provide end-user service or inadequate end-user service.
+This authority expires five years after June 7, 2018 for any PUD that has not entered into a partnership payment structure to finance broadband deployment or been petitioned to provide retail internet service within that time period.